ESET NOD32 Review

 It’s best suited for use on a single device.
 If you’re in the market for security across all your devices, we recommend a plan with AVG, one of the only antiviruses that offers unlimited devices.

-If you’d rather shop around, make sure to read our other antivirus reviews.
 Let us know your thoughts on ESET, whether it be NOD32, Internet Security or Smart Security, in the comments below.
 As always, thanks for reading.